-Welcome to our centre at the south of Haarlem-Centre.
+Welcome to our physio-centre at the south edge of Haarlem-Centre.

 We are a well equipped and air-conditioned centre incorporated in multifunctional Health Centre ‘De Koningin’ (the Queen) in Haarlem.
 Together with a GP practise on the first floor (a long established family practise providing general medical services to a wide range of patients), a physiotherapy practise for pelvicproblems, a group of psychologists and a team of Mensendieck-therapists.
 Additional services as bloodsampling (laboratory services), an optometrist, and a podotherapy centre are also available.

-Exercise is an effective but neglected treatment for many (chronic) conditions.
-However, similar to surgery a/o medication, exercise is not a single entity but must be tailored to the condition.
+Exercise is an effective (but neglected) treatment for many (chronic) conditions.
+However, similar to surgery a/o medication, exercise is not a single entity and will be tailored to the condition.

 We realize Haarlem is upcoming for expats and lots of tourists.
 Our team of skilled and very experienced physiotherapists is proud to encounter you in fluent English.
 Briefly we introduce all of our teammembers:

-- Arie de Jong, he works as a physiotherapist since 1981, became Master Sportphysiotherapist and an Advanced Clinical Practitioner (Extended Scope Physiotherapist) and is experienced in working with sportrelated / musculo-skeletal disorders or overuse problems, joined 3 Olympic Games and he is also an osteopath since 1996 and integrates both fields of expertise, in daily life or in elite-sports.
-Arie also followed education about rheumatic disorders (EULAR) and chronic pain (Explain Pain).
+he works as a physiotherapist since 1981.
+He became a Master Sportphysiotherapist and an Extended Scope Specialist (ESS) and is experienced in working with sportsrelated / musculo-skeletal disorders or overuse problems, joined 3 Olympic Games and he is also an Osteopath since 1996 and integrates both fields of expertise, in daily life or in elite-sports.
+Arie also followed education about rheumatic disorders (EULAR – HPR) and chronic pain (Explain Pain).

 To schedule for an appointment for physiotherapy you may call 023-5313799 or send an email to firstname.lastname@example.org.

-More medical information (in English) for expats and tourists you may find at the website of Expatica, the Spaarne Gasthuis and more patient information leaflets you can find at the website of the Bronovo Hospital.
+More medical information (in English) for expats and tourists you may find at the website of Expatica, the Spaarne Gasthuis and more patient information you can find at the website of the Amsterdam University Medical Centre.

-According to new data- and privacylegislation in the EU (General Data Protection Regulation or GDPR) our website and our organisation is fully prepared and adjusted from the date of 25-05-2018.
+According to data- and privacylegislation in the EU (General Data Protection Regulation or GDPR) our website and our organisation is fully adjusted.